Shambhavi96/Museum-Data/README.md

 Footfall-Sheet 6 contains the data of 30th January and 31st January.

-The anim.csv file contains the total data for each day.
+The Total Footfall.csv file contains the total data for each day.

-The index.html visualises the total footfall in a bar graph.

 Environmental readings for P.R.
-Gallery_January2018.pdf consists of the climate data.
+Gallery_January2018.pdf consists of the environment readings inside the museum.